Posted by Richard G. on Apr 4th 2024

 Maintaining an Instrument Rating

 An instrument rating doesn't have an expiration date, yet its privileges remain contingent upon recency of experience.
 To keep your rating current, you need to log at least six instrument approaches every six months, or obtain an Instrument Proficiency Check (IPC) with an Instrument Instructor (CFII).
+If your currency expires, you may do practice approaches with a safety pilot to get current again if completed within the 6 months after falling out of currency.
+After that, the only way to get current is through an IPC.
 This requirement ensures that your skills stay sharp and ready for whenever the clouds roll in.

 The Extent of Instrument Rating Privileges